-He serves as a trustee for The Boys Club of New York.
-He chairs the Executive Committee, serves on the Audit, Risk and Compliance Committee, and is a member of the Investment Committee.
+He serves on the Executive Committee, chairs the Administration and Finance Committee, and is a member of the Investment Committee.
 Jeff also has served on the Arts and Sciences Board of Advisors at Tufts University since 2007.
 He is a member of the Tufts Financial Network and helped create the Tufts Finance Initiative, a program designed to educate students and facilitate their hiring into the finance industry.
 The program is a unique collaboration of the University, alumni and students.

 Jeff earned his B.A. in Classics and Economics, summa cum laude from Tufts University in 1986.
 He is a member of the Phi Beta Kappa Society.
 He also holds a J.D.
 1989 from Harvard Law School.
 Jeff was elected to the Tufts Board of Trustees on November 5, 2011.

 Jeff resides with his wife, Linda in Sands Point, New York.
 They have three children Spencer, Aaron and Eric.